Shantanu29kumar/Flipkart-ReviewXtract/README.md

 * Using that data, we can tell users a lot about the products and how to improve them.
 * Using Machine Learning, we will analyze that data and make it more efficient to understand and predict.
 * Our task is to predict whether the review is positive or negative.

+# A 93% accuracy rate can be achieved by this model when classifying reviews